Mindfulness and Meditation Teacher Accreditation

 I joined the healing group at the Tara Institute in Melbourne for weekly meditation sessions.
 These sessions changed my life forever.
 As I developed a daily meditation practice, I discovered I didn’t have to listen to (or believe) my busy mind.

 By becoming aware of my thought patterns, I was able to notice and observe my fear-based thinking, my narratives and the reactions they produced in me.
 I noticed some of the things I believed to be facts were conditional on unexamined ways of thinking.
-What I believed in wasn’t always true, or at least it wasn’t the whole or only truth.
+What I believed in wasn’t always true, or at least it wasn’t the whole truth.

 My hard knocks